trepidacious/gatsby-rebeam-org/src/pages/scala-tagless-final.md

 This means that when `State`s are combined using `flatMap`, they are not just run one after another in sequence, but in fact each `State` in the sequence can use the outputs of all previous `State`s (as well as the `Data`) to determine what `Data` and output to produce.

-<message info=true>If the preceding sentence doesn't make sense, try reading "State" as "Edit" and it may make more sense - when dealing with State, always remember that instances of State represent changes to state, not a particular state itself</message>
+<alert variant="info">If the preceding sentence doesn't make sense, try reading "State" as "Edit" and it may make more sense - when dealing with State, always remember that instances of State represent changes to state, not a particular state itself</alert>

 To see how using `State`, or any other monad, makes values from previous stages available to later stages, consider a very simple example: